google/privacy-sandbox-aggregation-service/terraform/README.md

     1. replace `$PROJECT_ID` with the actual value

 *Optional*
-1. `simulator_settings.enabled` to `true` if you want sample data be generated with the setup of the environment
+1. `simulator_settings.enabled` to `true` if you want sample data be generated with the setup of the environment.
+Note that the sample data will be purged in 7 days (see `modules/gcs/gcs.tf`), and you can follow the `Troubleshooting` section at the end of this document to regenerate it.

 ## Aggregator Environment Setup